Contact Lens Exams

 If you plan to wear contact lenses, you’ll need a separate eye exam because contact lenses are classified as medical devices, which means you need a contact lens prescription to wear them.
 If you wear contact lenses or plan to wear contact lenses, let us know when you schedule an appointment for your comprehensive eye exam, so we can perform the contact lens exam during your appointment.

 Types of contact lenses include soft contact lenses, rigid gas permeable contact lenses, and other specialized contact lenses such as scleral lenses.
-There are also different wear schedules, from daily use, weekly, bi-weekly, or monthly.
+There are also different wear schedules, including daily use, weekly, bi-weekly, or monthly.
 Your optometrist will prescribe the contact lens type and wear schedule best suited for you.

 Hard to Fit Contact Lenses